fl0wxr/window_summoner/README.md

 The following idea demonstrates a convenient way where the user can move a marked window from any workspace to the active one in an XFCE environment.

-1. Click on the window you would like to be marked as, say `MOVABLE_WINDOW_IDX` .
-Where `MOVABLE_WINDOW_IDX` can be any integer ranging from `0` to `9` .
+1. Click on the window you would like to be marked as, say `MOVABLE_WINDOW_IDX` , where `MOVABLE_WINDOW_IDX` can be any integer ranging from `0` to `9` .
 2. Press `Super+Shift+Key_MOVABLE_WINDOW_IDX` to mark that active window, and to assign its corresponding movable window ID as `MOVABLE_WINDOW_IDX` .
 3. Whenever you leave that workspace, move that window to the currently active workspace by pressing `Super+Key_MOVABLE_WINDOW_IDX` . `Key_MOVABLE_WINDOW_IDX` purely depends on the user’s keyboard-key preference.

 ### Installation

 One way to implement this concept is through the following instructions.
-It is worth noting that this method depend on the apt packages `xdotool` and `wmctrl` .
+It is worth noting that this method depends on the apt packages `xdotool` and `wmctrl` .

 1. Under the user’s home folder create a directory named as `.window_summoner` .
 2. Then navigate inside that directory and create 4 files.
 The first one shall be named as `get_window_id.py` and will contain the following content